oomag/swanager/docs/session.md

 ## Authorization / Authentication
 ---
-Authenticaton is processd via `Authorization` header, which should contain token.
+Authenticaton is processed via `Authorization` header, which should contain session token.
 Authorization token is got from **POST** `/session` call.

 **Authorize**